madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 ***

-## Communicating with clients directly
+## Communicating with clients

-Before a team is about to start development, having introductions with the client will prove highly beneficial during the development period.
+Before a team is about to start development, having introductions with the client will prove beneficial during the development period.

 Traditional approaches have been for there to be a project manager to act as the go between from developers to clients and vice versa.
 This has always added extra time into a project - usually time spent waiting on responses.
 This can lead to stop-start interruptions which normally result in developers downing tools, and starting other work to fill the gaps.